minjaedavidpark/CollegeHelp/college_help/CONTRIBUTING.md

 ### General Guidelines

-1.  **Write tests** for all new features or bug fixes.
+1. Write **widget tests** for all new UI features or bug fixes involving widgets.
-2. Ensure tests cover common use cases, edge cases, and validation logic.
+2. Ensure tests cover common user interactions, edge cases, and validation logic within the UI.
 3. Run tests locally **before** submitting a Pull Request to ensure they pass.
-4. Test on multiple devices/platforms if possible, especially for UI-heavy features.
+4. Test on multiple devices/platforms manually if possible, especially for UI-heavy features, as widget tests run in a restricted environment.

 ## 📝 Documentation Guidelines